erizmr/acse-9-independent-research-project-erizmr/README.md

 - Data processing

 The DataProcessing notebook in the notebook folder is a collection of all data processing methods in this project.
 The data foramt includes vtu, vtp, txt, tif/png/jpg.
-You can play with some samples data by openning the notebook in its folder, and then click 'run all cells'.
+You can play with some samples data by openning the notebook in its folder, and then click ```run all cells```.

 ## Dependencies
 To be able to run this software, the following packages and versions are required: